holgerl/hilvl/README.md

 	3
 ```

-Here, the argument is the array `[4,2,9,3]`.
+Here, the argument is the list `[4,2,9,3]`.

 Why use whitespace for this you ask?
-The point is that if you make an array of *statements*, then you have a block of code.
-All code in hilvl are arrays of statements that can be passed around and invoked by other code.
+The point is that if you make a list of *statements*, then you have a block of code.
+All code in hilvl are lists of statements that can be passed around and invoked by other code.

 Here is an example: